KitchenBoy08/Quest-MP/README.md

 # BONELAB TideFusion
-This mod is a port of FUSION to Quest, although it should support both Quest and PCVR Crossplay upon release
+This mod is a fork of Fusion with the inclusion of a new networking layer, Riptide!
+Whilst official Fusion on Quest uses a proxy in order to have steam networking on the quest, not all of the networking is done natively.
+Riptide uses straight Peer to Peer networking in order to be fully native on the Quest!

 ## Progress on The Mod
 You can see all progress on the mod at: https://trello.com/b/IEXzs0C2/quest-fusion-progress

 ## Networking
-This mod utilizes Riptide Networking in order to be usable on quest and Steam Networking (Which is only available on PCVR).
+Available networking systems:
+- Steam networking
+- Riptide networking (Peer to Peer)

 ## Modules
 Fusion supports a system called "Modules".
 This allows other code mods to addon and sync their own events in Fusion.